D-Molloy/image_service/README.md

 ## Overview:

-This **Image Resize Service** (implemented with Node.js v10.9.0) that sends images stored in the service.
-Two endpoints are provided to deliver 1) original/raw images or 2) deliver a resized version of the raw image with custom dimensions
+This **Image Resize Service** (implemented with Node.js v10.9.0) sends raw and custom-resized images.
+Two endpoints are provided to deliver 1) original/raw images or 2) a resized version of the raw image with custom dimensions.

 ### Dependencies